 This post may contain affiliate links.

 Let’s go to the zoo!
 If you can’t head to the zoo, you can read about it!
-Grab one or more of these fun preschool zoo books, and snuggle up with your favorite little monkey.
+Grab one or more of these fun books about the zoo, and snuggle up with your favorite little monkey.

 Many of my favorite preschool outings revolve around trips to the zoo.
 We love watching the monkeys swinging in the trees.
 The penguins habitat is another of our favorites.
 And, who can resist sneaking a peek at the polar bears diving deep in the water tank.

-With a big stash of zoo-themed books on hand, you and your preschoolers will have a hard time choosing which book to read first!
+With a big stash of zoo books on hand, you and your preschoolers will have a hard time choosing which book to read first!

-Fill your book basket with a great collection of preschool zoo books.
+Fill your book basket with a great collection of zoo books for preschoolers.
 Most of these books can be found at your local library or used bookstore.
 If you have a hard time finding them, you can order them on Amazon by clicking the images below.

 A Day in the Life of a Zookeeper – This book follows a zookeeper through the work day, and describes the occupation and what the job requires.